trent130/chat-interface/implimentation.md

 - **Show empathy** using **sentiment analysis** when users are frustrated or stressed.
 - **Offer resources** such as articles or direct them to support centers through **external services** like Google Maps.
 - **Proactively** reach out to users on specific pages like "Donate" to ask if they need help with the donation process.

-By implementing some of these features, you can move from a basic chatbot to a powerful virtual assistant capable of helping your foundation engage users in a more meaningful and productive way.